snarlferb/u/README.md

   On the other hand, the Type 1 format uses much simpler and shorter hints, which forces the final renderer to interpret them more or less liberally.

+  GASP (Grid-fitting And Scan-conversion Procedure) is part of the TrueType font format spec and is used to control the grid-fitting and anti-aliasing behavior of glyphs when rendered at different pixel sizes.
+It specifies whether anti-aliasing should be enabled or disabled for specific font sizes, ensuring optimal rendering quality across various resolutions and display devices.
+For example, it can define different rendering behaviors for small text sizes by disabling anti-aliasing to maintain sharpness, versus larger sizes by enabling anti-aliasing for smoother edges.

+  Auto-fitting generally refers to the broader concept of adjusting font glyphs or text elements to fit within specified constraints or to optimize their appearance.
+This can include tasks such as adjusting spacing, scaling glyphs, or aligning them to a grid.
+While auto-fitting can encompass automatic hinting as one aspect (especially in the context of FreeType and similar libraries), it also includes other adjustments that optimize how text is displayed or processed.

   Automatic Hinting is a project that aims at the development of an automatic hinting module that would include both a feature-detection and alignment control pass.
 Its targetted for real-time performance; Its also intended to not rely on font-provided and format-specific